marcus-grant/notes/flask.md

     app.run(debug=True, host='0.0.0.0', port=5000)
 ```

 Note the structure of `app.py` above.
-There's a decorator `@app.route('SOMEROUTE')` the specifie a route relative to where the server is run.
-The function that follows, in this case `index()` then gets called whenever the root of the server is reached as an HTTP endpoint.
-The function inside is expected to return a scalar value like text, html string or an HTTP object when an endpoint is reached.
+The decorator `@app.route('SOMEROUTE')`
+defines the route relative to the server's base URL.
+The function that follows,
+in this case `index()`,
+then gets called whenever its HTTP endpoint gets a request at its decorator relative route.
+In this case that is the root of the server.
+Which will then respond with an HTTP response which could have custom headers,
+HTML, JSON, or whatever other content is valid for an HTTP response.

 ### Responding with HTML

+To handle HTML,
+templating is generally recommended,
+but it's possible to serve static HTML files as strings as well.
-To handle HTML, templating is generally recommended, but static HTML file can also be served.
-To do this create an HTML file `index.html` in the project root of the flask server, like where `app.py` was placed.
+To do this create an HTML file `index.html` in the project root of the flask server,
+like where `app.py` is.
 Then in `app.py` change `index` to return `render_template('index.html')`.

 ## Debugging Flask Servers

 It can get complicated debugging flask servers.
 For VSCode include the snippet below in the `__main__` section:

 ```python
 if __name__ == "__main__":